-This course is designed for non-native speakers at a low-intermediate level of English proficiency.
-Class activities and multimedia materials focus on aural comprehension, oral communication and clear pronunciation in a variety of contexts.
-Concurrent enrollment in ESL 330L, 332, and ESL 333 are recommended.
+Students will learn listening and speaking skills at the intermediate-low level of English proficiency.
+Students will participate in class activities and use multimedia materials focused on aural comprehension, oral communication, and clear pronunciation in a variety of contexts.

-Prerequisite: ESL 344 or ESL 347 with P grade or placement based on assessmen recommended
+Prerequisite: ESL 344 or ESL 347 with P grade or placement based on assessment recommended.

-Recommended: Concurrent enrollment in ESL 332, ESL 333, and 330L are
+Recommended: Concurrent enrollment in ESL 332 and/or ESL 333 is strongly